inginerie-software-2023-2024/proiect-inginerie-software-school-enrollment/README.md

 <h1>School Enrollment System</h1>

 <h2>Problem Statement & Product Vision</h2>
 Several parents and general schools have complained about the complex enrollment process of the students.
 So, to solve this problem, we have come with an <b>amazing</b> idea.
 Why not make it automated and save lots of time for both sides?
-That is why we decided to implement a web platform where parents can register their children and the school principals can either accept or decline their applications.
+There is an obvious need for a web platform where parents can register their children and the school principals can either accept or decline their applications.
 The main users that will interact with the application will be <i>Parents</i>, <i>Principals</i> and <i>Teachers</i>. <br><br>
 Parents can apply to multiple schools during a set period of time, Principals can see the applications to their school and accept/decline applications and Teachers can see a list of students they are responsible for.

 <!-- <h2>Product features & functionalities</h2>